chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 <a href="https://storybook.js.org/docs/react/writing-stories/decorators"><b>Decorators</b></a> are a way to provide arbitrary wrappers to stories.
 In this case we’re using a decorator `key` on the default export to add some `padding` around the rendered component.
 They can also be used to wrap stories in “providers” –i.e. library components that set React context.
 </div>

-By importing `TaskStories`, we were able to [compose](https://storybook.js.org/docs/react/writing-stories/args#args-composition) the arguments (args for short) in our stories with minimal effort, preserving the same shape for the data and actions (mocked callbacks) expected for both components.
+By importing `TaskStories`, we were able to [compose](https://storybook.js.org/docs/react/writing-stories/args#args-composition) the arguments (args for short) in our stories with minimal effort.
+That way the data and actions (mocked callbacks) expected by both components is preserved.

 <!--
 `taskData` supplies the shape of a `Task` that we created and exported from the `Task.stories.js` file.
 Similarly, `actionsData` defines the actions (mocked callbacks) that a `Task` component expects, which the `TaskList` also needs. -->